Seonguke/BlenderProc_for_occlusion/README.md

 pip install blenderproc
 ```

-### Via git
+### Git clone

-Alternatively, if you need to make changes to blenderproc or you want to make use of the most recent version on the main-branch, clone the repository:
+If you need to make changes to blenderproc or you want to make use of the most recent version on the main-branch, clone the repository:

 ```bash
 git clone https://github.com/DLR-RM/BlenderProc